-Reece is the author of five thrillers that draw upon his background as a privacy attorney.
-Black Nowhere is the first in a new series featuring FBI Special Agent Lisa Tanchik, who investigates cybercrime.
+Reece is the author of six thrillers that draw upon his background as a privacy attorney.
+Black Nowhere and Dark Tomorrow (Thomas & Mercer, May 12) feature FBI Special Agent Lisa Tanchik, who investigates cybercrime.
 His first book, The Insider, was a finalist for the 2011 International Thriller Writers Award for Best First Novel.
 His next three books, The Adversary, Intrusion, and Surveillance, all feature former Department of Justice cybercrimes prosecutor Chris Bruen.
 Hirsch is a partner in the San Francisco office of an international law firm and cochair of its privacy and cybersecurity practice.
 He is also a member of the board of directors of the Valentino Achak Deng Foundation (www.valentinoachakdeng.org).

 Reece has been listed in Chambers USA: America's Best Lawyers for Business since 2005.
 He earned his law degree from the University of Southern California and a B.S. degree in journalism from Northwestern University.
 Prior to law school, Reece worked as a journalist in Atlanta for several years, including a stint as an assistant editor of a business magazine.
 He also edited and published an arts and entertainment magazine in Atlanta.